Agoraphobia Treatment Program for Teens in Texas

 Fear of Open Spaces

 The fear of open spaces is one of the more common ways agoraphobia shows up.
 Areas like parking lots, playgrounds, or even open fields can trigger intense anxiety due to feeling exposed, unsafe, or far from any immediate help.
-This fear can be tied to sensing no safe place to retreat when panic or discomfort sets in.
+This fear can also be tied to sensing there is no safe place to retreat to when panic or discomfort sets in.

 Fear of Enclosed Spaces

-As a parent, you may notice your child avoiding these situations whenever possible.
+You may notice your child avoiding these situations whenever possible.
 They might insist on taking the stairs instead of using an elevator, resist public transportation, or avoid specific social activities.
 While these avoidance habits can offer short-term relief, they tend to reinforce the fear.
-With support and gradual exposure, your teen can begin to feel more in control and less overwhelmed in enclosed spaces.
+With support and gradual exposure, your teenager can begin to feel more in control and less overwhelmed in enclosed spaces.

 Fear of Leaving Home Alone

 A fear of leaving home alone is another common struggle for teens with agoraphobia.
-The home becomes their safe zone, and stepping outside without a trusted companion can feel unbearable.
-Your child may worry about experiencing panic in public or harbor an intense situational fear of triggers and fear of not being able to find help if something goes wrong.
+Their home becomes their safe zone, and stepping outside without a trusted companion can feel unbearable.
+Your child may worry about experiencing panic in public or harbor an intense situational fear of triggers or of not being able to find help if something goes wrong.

 Fear of Driving

-According to the DSM-5-TR, around 90% of people with agoraphobia also have co-occurring mental health conditions, including other anxiety disorders, depression, PTSD, or alcohol use disorder.
+According to the DSM-5-TR, around 90% of people with agoraphobia also have co-occurring mental health conditions, including other anxiety disorders, depression, or PTSD.
 Furthermore, roughly 15% of those with agoraphobia report experiencing suicidal thoughts or engaging in suicidal behaviors.

 These overlapping conditions can make daily life especially difficult.
 Your teen might avoid school, social events, or even leaving home, which can affect friendships, academic performance, and family routines.
 Understanding these connections is important because treating co-occurring conditions alongside agoraphobia can improve outcomes, helping your child feel safer and more confident in a variety of settings.